ev2900/OpenSearch_CloudWatch_Alarms/README.md

 ## Planned Improvements  for this Repository
 1. Add metrics for codinator nodes
-2. Create a Teraform deployment of these metrics and alarms
-3. Add metrics for IOPS Throttles - this can help determine when to add provisioned IOPS to EBS volumes
+2. Add metrics for IOPS Throttles - this can help determine when to add provisioned IOPS to EBS volumes